- Chapter 1 – First Three Days

 This takes you into another underground cavern with a lone PeaHat.
 NOTE: It must be day-time, otherwise this Peahat won’t leave the ground.
 This is the only one found in the game, and while it looks rather intimidating, it really is a piece of cake.
 Run forward, Z-target it, and simply hold R as you inch forward.
 It’ll quickly spin around so its vulnerable root is exposed (not a very good tactic), so slash away at it repeatedly.
 After many sword strikes, it’ll explode, causing a large chest to appear containing a Piece of Heart.

 ~ Romani Ranch ~

 In the back of Milk Road is the entrance to Romani Ranch.
-Unfortunately, a rock slide (caused by Skull Kid) has blocked it off and one of Mutoh’s workers has been hired to clear it away.
-It’ll take him a little while to finish the job though, so play the Song of Double Time to skip ahead to the Final Day when he is finished.
+Unfortunately, a rock slide (caused by Skull Kid) has blocked it off, and one of Mutoh’s workers has been hired to clear it away.
+It’ll take him a little while to finish the job though, so play the Song of Double Time to skip ahead to the final day when he is finished.
 Dude, he’s hardcore, going at it with a pickaxe for two days and two nights straight!
 What a champ!

 Grog’s Cuccos (Bunny Hood)

-If you got the Bremen Mask with me earlier, you may recall from its description that you can use it to “parade small animals.”
+If you got the Bremen Mask earlier, you may recall from its description that you can use it to “parade small animals.”
 Put it on, then hold the B button to play a catchy (but very repetitive) tune on the Ocarina as you march around.
 Touch the baby Cuccos to make them follow after you.
 Scour the area in search of the other ones, touching all of them to add to your troupe.
 This process is very lengthy and pretty annoying.
 Don’t let go of B or you’ll have to gather them up again!
 Look carefully and try to catch up to them before they go through the triangles in some of the walls, which is pretty frustrating.